Categories

 Click image to enlarge

-Excel pivot table also has an added feature to extract relevant data from any part of the summarized pivot table.
+The Excel pivot table also has a feature to extract relevant data from any part of the summarised table.

 If you click on sales representative- Brown’s name, you get his sales details only.